billmdevs/automations/README.md

 # Automations

 Some useful automations I use for work or per
 I automate parts of my life.
-Not because I have to; but because it's fun.
+Not because I have to; but because it's fun.<br />
 These are some useful scripts when automating those parts of my life.

 ## When getting a new laptop